awslabs/lambda-refarch-mapreduce/README.md

 Check policy.json for a sample that you can use or extend.

-* To execute the driver locally, make sure you configure your AWS profile with access to:
+* To execute the driver locally, make sure that you configure your AWS profile with access to:
     * [S3](http://docs.aws.amazon.com/AmazonS3/latest/dev/example-policies-s3.html)
     * [Lambda](http://docs.aws.amazon.com/lambda/latest/dg/lambda-api-permissions-ref.html)

-### Setting up the Job
+### Setting up the job

-Edit the jobBucket field to a S3 bucket in your account that you wish to use for the example.
+For the jobBucket field, enter an S3 bucket in your account that you wish to use for the example.
 Modify other fields as required if you end up renaming files.

 ```